Equal Access: Universal Design of Physical Spaces

 To increase the usefulness of this working document, send suggestions to email@example.com.

-An electronic copy of the most current version of this publication as well as additional useful brochures can be found online.
-For more information on universal design, consult The Center for Universal Design in Education.
-The book Universal Design in Higher Education: From Principles to Practice, published by Harvard Education Press shares perspectives of UD leaders nationwide.
-To receive a 20% discount on your order of this book through DO-IT, visit the DO-IT website.
+An electronic copy of the most current version of this publication as well as additional useful brochures can be found here.
+For more information about applications of universal design, consult The Center for Universal Design in Education.
+The book Universal Design in Higher Education: From Principles to Practice, Second Edition published by Harvard Education Press shares perspectives of UD leaders nationwide.
+To learn more or order online, visit the DO-IT website.

 United States Department of Justice.
 (2005) A guide to disability rights laws.
 Washington, DC: U.S. Department of Justice Civil Rights Division.